Tantalor93/dnspyre/README.md

 ## Warning

-While `dnstrace` is helpful for testing round trip latency via public networks, the code was primarily created to provide an [apachebench](https://en.wikipedia.org/wiki/ApacheBench) style tool for testing your own infrastructure.
+While `dnspyre` is helpful for testing round trip latency via public networks, the code was primarily created to provide an [apachebench](https://en.wikipedia.org/wiki/ApacheBench) style tool for testing your own infrastructure.